Roy Moore, accused of sexual abuse, challenged Jimmy Kimmel to a fight; Kimmel accepted

 Still, their posturing suggests that, because they’re powerful men, they don’t have to use civilized means to resolve their disagreements.

 The appropriate way to address the allegations against Moore isn’t with fisticuffs.
 It’s through respectful debate.
 We need to have a national conversation about why powerful men have for so long thought that they could harass and abuse women with impunity – and how we can put an end to bro culture once and for all.

 And, excuse me, but since Moore and dozens of other high-profile men have been accused of harming young women, it would seem appropriate that women should be involved here.

 Instead, Kimmel and Moore are suggesting they’ll physically fight.
 In other words, Kimmel is resorting to the kind of primitive, testosterone-fueled, antisocial behavior that America in the 21st century should have left behind – all in order to address Moore’s alleged primitive, testosterone-fueled, antisocial behavior.

 Of course, physical assault is a crime.
 And rightly so.
 But somehow the two men think they can get away with this kind of threatening behavior because they’re powerful and male.
 (Kimmel has suggested donating money from the fight to charity.
 Sorry, but that doesn’t excuse the conduct, either.)

-Here's a better idea for you, Kimmel and Moore: Instead of misusing your positions of power, try using them for good.
+Here’s a better idea for you, Kimmel and Moore: Instead of misusing your positions of power, try using them for good.
 I especially expected more of Kimmel, who has recently been using his platform to talk about important issues, like gun control and the need for every American to have health care.
-Wading into politics has only increased his popularity -- and boosted
+Wading into politics has only increased his popularity – and boosted his ratings.